skilesare/immortality/the_pattern_language/README.md

 MNY.
 Money

-we can use work toward as system of exchange that satisfies the following patterns...
+with  which we can work toward as system of exchange that satisfies the following patterns...

 MEX.
 Medium of Exchange
 MOV.
 Measure of Value